NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 We saw four canoes coming up the lake as we returned from our evening paddle.
 We wondered where they had been when the rain started.
 By the time we had beached the canoe on our island, they had pulled up to the cliff campsite.
 After walking the same signed 100-meter portage trail up to the site from the south, they also figured out that landing just below the site and doing the steep haul up would be better.

-Soon there were four overturned canoes on the rocks below the campsite, and they were busy setting up camp.
-The red arrow in the image below marks the location of their cliff campsite, 140 meters in a straight line from the shore of our island site.
+Soon, there were four overturned canoes on the rocks below the campsite, and they were busy setting up camp.
+The red arrow in the image below marks the location of their cliff campsite, 140 meters straight from the shore of our island site.

 Day Two had been an interesting mix of pictographs, portages, Paradise lagoon, a massive thunderstorm, and the imposing cliff face on the NE corner of Wolf Lake.
 We were definitely easing into a canoe-tripping frame of mind.
 Who knew that what we’ve been doing for the past forty years was nature bathing!